Culling: Livestock and production animals

 Livestock bred for the production of meat or milk may be culled by farmers.
 Animals not selected to remain for breeding are sold, killed, or sent to the slaughterhouse.

 Criteria for culling livestock and production animals can be based on population or production (milk or egg).
 In a domestic or farming situation, the culling process involves the selection and selling of surplus stock.
 The selection may be done to improve breeding stock—for example, for improved production of eggs or milk—or simply to control the group's population for environmental and species preservation.
 In order to increase the frequency of preferred phenotypes, agricultural practices typically involve using the most productive animals as breeding stock.

 With dairy cattle, culling may be practised by inseminating cows—considered to be inferior—with beef breed semen and by selling the produced offspring for meat production.

 Approximately half of the chicks of egg-laying chickens are males who would grow up to be roosters.
 These individuals have little use in an industrial egg-producing facility as they do not lay eggs, so the majority of male chicks are killed shortly after hatching.

-Culling of farmed animals is considered a necessary practice to prevent the spread of damaging and fatal diseases such as foot-and-mouth disease, avian flu, Influenza A virus subtype H5N1 and bovine spongiform encephalopathy ("mad cow disease").
+Culling of farmed animals is often done with the stated aim of reducing the spread of damaging and fatal diseases such as foot-and-mouth disease, avian flu, Influenza A virus subtype H5N1 and bovine spongiform encephalopathy ("mad cow disease").